Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 to see how CloudZero simplifies your Kubernetes cost management.

 Yes.
 Kubernetes is an open-source platform for managing containerized applications at scale.
 It works with different container runtimes, including containerd, CRI-O, and RunC.
-Still, K8s will deploy, scale, network, and manage your Docker containers at large scale if you choose.
+Still, if you choose, K8s will deploy, scale, network, and manage your Docker containers at a large scale.

 Yes.
 Despite OpenShift's Kubernetes-based architecture, you can seamlessly work with Docker images.